- Real Estate

 Sarah’s cookies also can be found at the Coffee Cabin on Minnesota Avenue north of Interstate 229 in Sioux Falls.
 Between filling store and individual orders, Valerie describes it as being the “right kind of busy.”

 Another benefit of the bakery is that it takes away focus from medical issues as Sarah stays engaged in building the business, her mom said.

 “It’s really not very uplifting to think that the next thing you have to look forward to is your next doctor’s apartment,” Valerie said.
 “It’s been very good in that sense.”

-Today is forecast to be Cooler than yesterday.
-More clouds than sun.
+Today is forecast to be Much Cooler than yesterday.
+Showers possible.

 There’s a special story behind Cookie Crazy, where a mother and daughter are building a business together.